CapsCode-Website/blogfiles/general/useful-vs-code-extensions/index.md

 # Introduction <a name="introduction"></a>
 ---

 Their are lots of amazing library in VS Code Marketplace and some of them are very useful.
-Here I am listing some of the very useful extensions which definetly make your life easy and increase your productivity.
+Here I am listing some of the very useful extensions which definitely make your life easy and increase your productivity.
 So without wasting time, lets see the extensions below.
 Please feel free to add some more extension by editing this post here[github link]